Sin

 Jesus tells us that the greatest commandments are to love God with all your heart, soul, mind, and strength, and to love your neighbor as yourself (Mark 12:29-31).

-Perhaps understanding this, we can look at Pontius Pilate a little differently, and – perhaps, more importantly – look inward at our own thoughts, words, and actions to discern whether we are guilty of condemnation ourselves.
+Perhaps, understanding this, we can look at Pontius Pilate a little differently and – perhaps more importantly – look inward at our own thoughts, words, and actions to discern whether we ourselves are guilty of condemnation.